Cong lodges complaint against BJP for defamatory post against Siddaramaiah, Shivakumar | Politics

 Cong lodges complaint against BJP for defamatory post against Siddaramaiah, Shivakumar

-In his complaint on Thursday, advocate N Narendra of the Congress legal cell, alleged that a morphed and defamatory image was posted on the social media platform X from the official handle BJP Karnataka BJP4Karnataka.
+The Congress has lodged a complaint against the BJP IT Cell for posting a defamatory content against Karnataka Chief Minister Siddaramaiah and his deputy D K Shivakumar.
+In his complaint on Thursday, advocate N Narendra of the Congress legal cell, alleged that a morphed and defamatory image was posted on the social media platform X from BJPs official handle BJP4Karnataka.

 - Country: